 - People are complaining that you never have time for them.

 - Your relationship with God is shallow or non-existent.

 - You never have time to do what rejuvenates you and allows your creative juices to flow.

 - Frustration is on your most-used word list.

 - You are tired, unmotivated, and dissatisfied with your life.

-I invite you to remove your stack of hats and evaluate them one by one.
-Allow God to show you the hats He wants you to wear, the hats that will be most becoming on you in this season.
+I invite you to examine your stack of hats and evaluate them one by one.
+Allow God to show you the hats He wants you to wear, the hats that will be most flattering on you in this season.

 Working with a coach is a fabulous way to whittle your hat collection down to a more manageable size.
 I’d love to hear about your stack of hats and help you identify who God created YOU to BE.
 Wouldn’t it be amazing to know your hats compliment you in the very best way?

 What entices you to keep adding to your “hat’ collection?

 NOTE: This post that was originally posted on 8/3/13 & has been updated & revised!